welchbj/ctf/docs/web.md

 Web challenges can range a lot.
 This page aims to cover many common topics for both client and server challenges.

+## Tools

+### General Tips

+Sometimes, a tool has almost everything you need, but you want to slightly modify the HTTP traffic it sends to target.
+This can be achieved with an HTTP proxy.
+An awesome guide on telling your tools to use an HTTP proxy can be found [here](https://web.archive.org/web/20200214214020/https://blog.ropnop.com/proxying-cli-tools/).

+### Making Requests

+For basic requests from the command-line, [curl](https://github.com/curl/curl) is king.

+If you need a Python library, synchronous requests are best done with the [`requests`](https://requests.readthedocs.io) package.
+Asynchronous requests are best done with the [`aiohttp`](https://docs.aiohttp.org) package.

+### Interacting with QUIC and HTTP/3

+If you see UDP traffic to port 8443, this should be a give away for [QUIC](https://www.chromium.org/quic).
+The best client libraries and/or tools I've found for interacting with QUIC servers are:

+* [Quiche](https://github.com/cloudflare/quiche): A Rust library from CloudFlare.
+Ships with minimal client/server example programs.
+* [curl](https://curl.haxx.se/): Follow [these instructions](https://github.com/curl/curl/blob/3ea15be3f3d6c77adc9fe22ad0b0208466d622d1/docs/HTTP3.md#quiche-version) for building from source, using Quiche as the underlying HTTP/3 library.
+* [aioquic](https://github.com/aiortc/aioquic): The best option if you require a Python library.

 ## Client-side

 ### Document Object Model (DOM)